bensooter/SnortOnUbuntu/README.md

 If you are interested in adding OpenAppID support to Snort, please see this article on [Noah's blog](http://sublimerobots.com/2015/12/openappid-snort-2-9-8-x-on-ubuntu/).
 For more information about OpenAppID, please see [Firing up OpenAppID](http://blog.snort.org/2014/03/firing-up-openappid.html).

 # Environment
 As stated above, this guide was written geared towards installing Snort as a virtual machine running on an VMware vSphere 3 hypervisor.
 The vSphere hypervisor is a free product from [VMware](http://www.vmware.com/products/vsphere-hypervisor/), and which I highly recommend for testing software due to the ability to create snapshots.
-If you choose to install Snort outside of a virtual machine, the steps below should be the same, except for a few VMware specific steps that should be fairly obvious once you’ve worked through this guide.
+If you choose to install Snort outside of a virtual machine, the steps below should be the same, except for a few VMware specific steps that should be fairly obvious once you've worked through this guide.

 # Ethernet Interface Names On Ubuntu 15.10
 **Important note for people running Ubuntu 15.10:** In Ubuntu 15.10, for new installations (not upgrades), network interfaces no longer follow the ethX standard (eth0, eth1, ...).
 Instead, interfaces names are assigned as Predictable Network Interface Names.
 This means you need to check the names of your interfaces using ifconfig, since you will need to reference the name of your interface for many steps in this guide.
 In my case, what was originally `eth0` is now `ens160`.
 If you are running Ubuntu 15.10, anywhere in this guide you see eth0, you will need to replace with your new interface name.